 Let’s have a burger shall we!

-Once again I teamed up with Vlogger and Interior Designer Njeri Nyakairu of SomethingDiy to make this delicious spicy, cheesy meaty burger and the best part of it was we made it on a diy barbecue grill.
+Once again I teamed up with Vlogger and Interior Designer Njeri Nyakairu of SomethingDiy to make this delicious spicy grilled burger on a diy grill bbq grill.

 Okay enough talk.
 We all like burgers right?….and the answer to that should be… of course.
 So once you’re done reading this post, do yourself a favour and check out the making of the burger HERE.